What is Anxiety?

 (5) There is a solution to teen anxiety.

 Regular teen anxiety can be minimized by trying to talk it through or finding ways to relax, such as going on road trips, doing art sessions, reading books, or even cooking.
-Solving regular anxiety does not necessarily mean taking medications.
+In some cases, adolescent outpatient programs can provide additional support and resources.

 Different Levels of Anxiety